Prepping Your Car for Long-Term Car Storage: The Complete 2024 Checklist

 10 long term car storage tips

-Before, long-term car storage may have never crossed your mind; that is, until you invested in a classic car (to take out on the occasional joy ride) or splurged on a soft-top convertible that you only plan to use in the summers.
-If you’ve recently received notice of a six-month deployment, long-term storage may be a new pain point.
+Before this, long-term car storage may have never crossed your mind—until you decided to invest in a classic car (to take out on the occasional joy ride) or a soft-top convertible (to use in the summers).

 Regardless of the reason, you may find yourself desperately seeking a place to store your carthe car you don’t have room for in your garage, the car that’s hogging up space in your driveway, the car that needs a safe place while you’re away.